 Briefly, CIL is a levy that local authorities can choose to charge on most new built development in their area in order to raise funding to carry out infrastructure projects.
 Lichfield District Council is the CIL 'Charging Authority' and therefore retains the majority of CIL receipts, but as a Parish Council with an adopted Neighbourhood Plan, the City Council receives 25% of the CIL allocation within its boundaries.

-To date the NPIWP has overseen the allocation of more than £70,000 of CIL monies on projects including new City Centre information boards, Community centre improvements, replacement pathway lighting, and contributions to local infrastructure causes such as the Lichfield and Hatherton Canal Restoration Trust and Sandfields Pumping Station.
+To date, the City Council has allocated more than £280,000 of CIL monies to projects in the City, including new information boards, Community Centre improvements at Boley Park and Curborough, new pathways, replacement pathway lighting, and contributions to local infrastructure causes such as the Lichfield and Hatherton Canal Restoration Trust, Sandfields Pumping Station, Lichfield Hockey Club, the Hub at St Marys and the pre-school play area at Boley Park Community Hall.

 The City Council is required to report all CIL spends to the Charging Authority (Lichfield District Council) each year through a prescribed form.
 This Reporting Statement can be found on the Transparency page of the City Council's website.

-If you have any suggestions for CIL allocations that you would like the Working Party to consider, please contact us.
+If you have any suggestions for CIL allocations, please contact us.